-Being grateful is easy, but showing constant gratitude can be a bit of a challenge when you have a negative outlook.
+Being grateful is easy.
+Showing constant gratitude can be a challenge when you have a negative outlook.
 You might feel you have nothing to offer.
-There can be any number of mental and emotional blocks stopping you from expressing the gratitude you may feel.
-Try set those reasons aside, even if you can't fully forget them.
-I can tell you from personal experience you will find that even the smallest actions to show your gratitude is liberating and will bring you much joy.
+There can be many mental and emotional blocks stopping you from expressing the gratitude that you feel.
+Try set those reasons aside, even if you can’t forget them.

-There is another way to show gratitude and it is not to anyone that you feel you owe anything to.
-What I mean is show gratitude towards life.
-Smile when you see the sun is up in the morning, laugh at the birds playing in your yard.
+Show a great level of gratitude towards life.
+Smile when you see the sun is up in the morning.
+Laugh at the birds playing in your yard.
 Complement a total stranger.
-Doing small things just to show you are thankful for your life will keep you in a positive mood.
-No act is too small and every small act adds up.
-Before you know it, even if not much has changed in your life it will feel like everything is different.
+Doing these small things every day to express your gratitude for life is vital to happiness.
+No act is too small.
+Before you know it will feel like everything is different

 7. Accept Your Emotions

-One trend I have noticed with those that talk about personal development is they all talk about the power of positive thinking, and how mindset works.
-Yet I also notice that they tend to skip right over emotions.
-There is a lot of focus on getting rid of negative thoughts and emotions even though the "bad" emotion is okay.
+The trend in personal development to focus only on positive thoughts and feelings even though the “bad” emotions are normal.
 Let me try to explain what I mean.
-For long-term goals, life changes, and general wellbeing positive thoughts and the proper mindset are key.
-There is a big but here, emotions are a normal, natural, and necessary part of life.
+For long-term goals, life changes and general wellbeing positive thoughts and the proper mindset are key.
+Yet all emotions are a natural and necessary part of life.
 Your outlook on life and how you use them will determine if they derail you or not.